senotrusov/fstate/README.md

 ### 🌟 Why `fstate`?
 (The Problem & The Solution)

-If you work on multiple computers (laptop, desktop, VM) and rely on manual or selective synchronization, you know the pain:
+If you work on multiple computers (laptop, desktop, VM) and rely on manual or automatic synchronization, you know the pain:

 1.  **Slow, Automated Syncing:** Fully automatic sync services are often resource-intensive, slow, and prone to creating conflicts or disasters, especially with large codebases or vast amounts of data.
-2.  **Lack of State Visibility:** You often don't know *which* machine has the latest version of a project or dataset without running a full, slow `diff` or a resource-heavy sync service scan.
+2. **Lack of State Visibility:** You often don't know *which* machine has the latest version of a project or dataset, or even whether a specific project or data directory exists on it at all.
 This is especially true for folders containing things like **photos, video, datasets, or experimental output** that are not tracked by Git.

 `fstate` solves this by giving you **state at a glance**: